 To improve the menu suggestions based on your model designs, see Improve Quick Block Insert Results.

-Select the first block and Ctrl+click the block you want to connect it to.
+To connect blocks, select the first block and Ctrl+click the block you want to connect it to.
 This technique is useful when you want to connect blocks that have multiple inputs and outputs, such as multiple blocks to a bus or two subsystems with multiple ports.
 As with clicking two ports, this technique is useful when you do not want to align blocks.
 The signal line bends as needed to make the connection.

 Drag a selection box around the Abs block and the Gain block next to it.

-You can place a port on any side of the subsystem block.
+You can place a port on any side of the Subsystem block.
 To move a port, click and drag it around the block.

-To resize the subsystem block for the best fit in your model, drag the block handles.
+To resize the Subsystem block for the best fit in your model, drag the block handles.

 Give the subsystem a meaningful name.
 Select the block, double-click the name, and